 The Academy's International Program

-The Academy of Notre Dame's International Program provides a one-of-a-kind study abroad experience for students who live outside of the United States.
-While our pristine 200+ acre campus offers a beautiful natural in which to study, our location is also in close proximity to the cultural and historical landmarks of the cities of Lowell and Boston.
+The International Program provides a one-of-a-kind study abroad experience for students who live outside of the United States.
+While our pristine 200+ acre campus offers a beautiful natural environment in which to study, our location is also in close proximity to the cultural and historical landmarks of the cities of Lowell and Boston.

-We accept boys and girls for our Middle School's 6th, 7th, and 8th grade classes and young women for grades 9 through 12 in our Upper School, which is the only all-girls high school in the vicinity.
-At the Academy we provide a full-time support person to assist International students, on-site tutoring, school-college guidance, a hot lunch program, transportation along two routes, after school clubs and activities, athletics, and field trip opportunities.
+We accept boys and girls in grades 6th through 12th.
+At the Academy we provide guidance office support to assist International students, school-college guidance, a hot lunch program, after school clubs and activities, athletics, and field trip opportunities.
+Pictured here is the 2018 Upper School delegation for Model United Nations in which five of our International Program students participated.

 Click the tabs below to read more about the student experience, benefits for host families, agency information, and how to apply.
 For international program tuition, please contact the International Program Office at email@example.com.